-2021-001 Weaknesses in controls surrounding financial accountability and safeguarding of assets.
+2022-001 Weaknesses in controls surrounding financial accountability and safeguarding of assets.

-Name: Dr. Jennifer Wilson Title: Superintendent

-B. Corrective action planned:
+- A. Name of contact person responsible for corrective action: Name: Dr. Jennifer Wilson Title: Superintendent - B. Corrective action planned:

 District will implement policies and controls to strengthen the financial accountability and safeguarding of assets.